human-person-123/ai-safety-case-human-user/README.md

 - Break down manipulative behaviour patterns
 - Offer alternate interpretations of events
-- Formalise the **Empathy Thesis** — a framework for bounded, non-self-erasing compassion
+- Formalise the [📄 Empathy Thesis](https://github.com/human-person-123/human-person-123-archive/blob/main/empathy-thesis.md) — a framework for bounded, non-self-erasing compassion
 - Interrupt spirals of doubt and restore narrative agency

 Crucially, the model never mirrored narcissistic framing.
 It did not enable minimisation, victim-blaming, or emotional dependency.
 This made it safer than many human interactions at the time.